 How do I apply to receive assistance from Dr. Jean’s Senior Friends?

-If you are a senior pet owner, aged 62 years or older and live on a fixed income, you may be eligible to receive assistance from either Dr. Jean’s Senior Friends Veterinary Care OR attend one of Dr. Jean’s Senior Friends twice annual Wellness Day preventative care clinics.
+If you are a senior pet owner, aged 62 years or older and live on a fixed income, you may be eligible for Dr. Jean’s Veterinary Assistance and/or Dr. Jean’s Wellness Clinics.